piebotai/bot/README.md

 PieBot is a very simple Dollar Cost Averaging (DCA) bot for the [Crypto.com Exchange](https://crypto.com/exch/wha692z6ba).

-PieBot is designed to purchase small amounts of your enabled crypto pairs at regular intervals, and also aims to keep your coin pairs the same value by selling over-performers, and buying more of the under-performers.
+PieBot is designed to purchase small amounts of your enabled cryptocurrencies at regular intervals, and also aims to keep your holdings the same value by selling over-performers, and buying more of the under-performers.

 Simply put, imagine your portfolio as a pie chart.
 Each slice of the pie represents a cryptocurrency.
 PieBot aims to keep all slices the same size.
 Hence PieBot!